skorobogatydmitry/excadg/README.md

 {ExcADG::Vertex} starts as a **new** vertex and waits for its dependencies.
 When vertex received all dependencies states and made sure they're **done**, it becomes **ready** and starts its payload.
 When payload finishes, the vertex transitions to the **done** state.
 If any of the stages fails, the vertex becomes **failed**.
 It could happen as due to a failed dependency (a stage failed) as well as any other error occurred (e.g. it receives an incorrect data from broker).
 A single failed vertex makes all vertices depending on it to fail.
-This way a failures cascading through the graph.
+This way [failures cascading through the graph](config/faulty.yaml).

 ## {ExcADG::Broker}